Westlane Secondary School

 Westlane Secondary School is a Canadian public secondary school located in Niagara Falls, Ontario, Canada.
 It serves the Lundy's Lane area, and is part of the District School Board of Niagara.
 As of September 2009, it had 669 students.
 In the Fraser Institute's Report Card on Ontario's Secondary Schools 2011, the school was ranked 351 out of 727 secondary schools in Ontario with an overall rating of 6.3 out of 10.

 Its campus contains a football/rugby and soccer field, along with a baseball diamond.
 The building includes one full gymnasium as well as a half-gym with multiple changing rooms with showers, a weight room, an elevator, and a 500-seat cafeteria.

 Westlane's feeder schools are James Morden Public School, Forestview Public School, Greendale Public School, K.S.
-Durdan Public School and Orchard Park Public School, and the soon-to-be Thundering Heights Public School.
+Durdan Public School and Orchard Park Public School, and Thundering Heights Public School.